napari viewer tutorial

 viewer.theme = 'light'

-analysis.
-For example we want to enable workflows where people can interact with the GUI, say
+For example, we want to enable workflows where people can interact with the GUI,

 Viewer or individual